-Zachary Oberfield received his B.A. in Political Science from Hobart and William Smith Colleges and his Ph.D. in Political Science from the University of Wisconsin-Madison.
-Professor Oberfield teaches courses on American politics, public policy, bureaucracy, the presidency, and Congress.
-Previously he taught at Temple University and at the City College of New York.
+I received my B.A. in Political Science from Hobart and William Smith Colleges and my Ph.D. in Political Science from the University of Wisconsin-Madison.
+I teach courses on American politics, education policy and politics, public policy, bureaucracy, the presidency, and Congress.
+Previously I taught at Temple University and at the City College of New York.

 Becoming Bureaucrats: Socialization at the Front Lines of Government Service.
 2014.
 University of Pennsylvania Press.